Interim Ministry Training

 The philosophy that undergirds this training is that through the guidance of the Holy Spirit and by prayerfully asking the most basic questions of “who are we,” “who is God calling us to be,” and “what type of pastor do we need,” faith communities can construct realistic congregational and pastoral profiles.

-For those individuals who believe God is calling them to serve faith communities in the time between pastors, we offer a three-tier training program.
-Each course builds upon the skills, tools and processes of the previous course.
+For those individuals who believe God is calling them to serve faith communities in the time between pastors, we offer an extensive training program that includes both classroom learning (either virtual or in-person) and fieldwork experience.

-2. Interim Ministry II: a five day course, plus approximately six months of fieldwork following the classroom work that allows participants to practice and hone newly acquired skills.
-This training equips trained traditional interim ministers to lead a congregation through a systematic assessment of its pastoral needs and congregational goals by looking closely at five areas of a healthy congregation, referred to as Focus Points:
+Intentional Interim Ministry: a five-day course, plus approximately six months of fieldwork following the classroom work that allows participants to practice and hone newly acquired skills.
+This training equips experienced ministers to lead a congregation through a systematic assessment of its pastoral needs and congregational goals by looking closely at five areas of a healthy congregation, referred to as Focus Points:

 • Heritage: reviewing how the congregation has been shaped and formed.